 Kosher salt and freshly ground pepper to taste

 ½ cup pecans, toasted and chopped

-In a large skillet, sauté the pancetta until crisp over medium heat.
-Remove and set aside.
-Add in the Brussels sprouts and allow to sauté until golden before turning.
+In a large skillet, sauté the Brussels sprouts allowing to turn golden brown before stirring.
 Do not cook over high heat to avoid burning.
-If pancetta did not release enough fat, add a bit of olive oil.
+If necessary, add a bit of olive oil.
 Add in the shallots and garlic and continue to cook a few minutes until the shallots are soft.
-Pour in the turkey stock and allow to simmer for about 10 minutes or until a knife inserted in the sprout feels tender.
-Finish by adding in the 2 tablespoons of butter and the pancetta.
+Pour in the stock and allow to simmer for about 10 minutes or until a knife inserted in the sprout feels tender.
+Finish by adding in the 2 tablespoons of vegan butter.
 Salt and pepper to taste.
 Remove to a warmed bowl and top with the toasted pecans.
 Serves 8-10.

 These brussels sprouts are part of my Thanksgiving Countdown.
 If you’d like to share your favorite veggie recipes for Thanksgiving, please use Linky Tools below.

 Click here to enter your link and view this Linky Tools list…